-- 1. An attenuation study shall be undertaken by an independent blasting consultant during the first 12 months of operation in order to obtain sufficient quarry data to confirm the initial guideline parameters and assist in refining future blast designs. - 2.
-All blasts shall be monitored for both ground vibration and overpressure at the closest privately owned sensitive receptors adjacent the site, or closer, with a minimum of two (2) instruments one installed in front of the blast and one installed behind the blast. - 3.
-Blasts shall be designed to maintain vibrations below 13mm/s at the location of the closest identified active spawning bed as per DFO guidelines.
+- 1. An attenuation study shall be undertaken by an independent blasting consultant during the first 12 months of operation in order to obtain sufficient quarry data to confirm the initial guideline parameters and assist in refining future blast - 2.
+All blasts shall be monitored for both ground vibration and overpressure at the closest privately owned sensitive receptors adjacent the site, or closer, with a minimum of two (2) instruments - one installed in front of the blast and one Blasts shall be designed to maintain vibrations below 13mm/s at the location of the closest identified active spawning bed as per DFO guidelines.
 When blasting during active spawning season, a minimum of one supplemental vibration monitor shall be installed on the shoreline closest to the spawning bed to confirm the vibration levels. - 4.
-The guideline limits for vibration and water overpressure shall adhere to standards as outlined in the Guidelines For the Use of Explosives In or Near Canadian Fisheries Waters (1998) or any such document, regulation or guideline which supersedes this standard. - 5.
-All blasts shall be monitored for ground vibration at the adjacent Trans Canada Energy High Pressure Natural Gas Pipeline when blasting within 100m of the pipeline or when calculations suggest vibrations in excess of 35mm/s. - 6.
-Blasts shall be designed to maintain vibrations at the transmission towers in the Hydro One Corridor below 50mm/s or any such document, regulation or corporate policy in effect at the time.
-When vibration calculations suggest vibrations at the towers may exceed 35mm/s, the towers shall be monitored for ground vibration. - 7.
-Blasts shall be designed to maintain vibrations at the 4832 Thorold Townline Road utility buildings below 50mm/s.
-When vibration calculations suggest vibrations at the utility buildings may exceed 35mm/s, the buildings shall be monitored for ground vibration.
+The guideline limits for vibration and water overpressure shall adhere to standards as outlined in the Guidelines For the Use of Explosives In or Near Canadian Fisheries Waters (1998) or any such document, regulation or guideline - .
+All blasts shall be monitored for ground vibration at the adjacent Trans Canada Energy High Pressure Natural Gas Pipeline when blasting within 100m of the pipeline or when calculations suggest vibrations in excess of 35mm/s.
+6. Blasts shall be designed to maintain vibrations at the transmission towers in the Hydro One Corridor below 50mm/s or any such document, regulation or corporate policy in effect at the time.
+When vibration calculations suggest vibrations at the towers may exceed 35mm/s, the towers shall be monitored for ground vibration. - Blasts shall be designed to maintain vibrations at the 4832 Thorold Townline Road utility buildings below 50mm/s.
+When vibration calculations suggest vibrations at the utility buildings may exceed 35mm/s, the buildings shall be - 3.
+The guideline limits for ground vibration and air overpressure shall adhere to standards as outlined in the Model Municipal Noise Control By-law publication NPC 119 (1978) or any such document, regulation or guideline which

-- 8. The guideline limits for ground vibration and air overpressure shall adhere to standards as outlined in the Model Municipal Noise Control By-law publication NPC 119 (1978) or any such document, regulation or guideline which supersedes this standard. - 9.
-Orientation of the aggregate extraction operation shall be designed and maintained so that the direction of the overpressure propagation will be away from structures as much as possible. - 10.
-Blast designs shall be continually reviewed with respect to fragmentation, ground vibration and overpressure.
-Blast designs shall be modified as required to maintain compliance with current applicable guidelines and regulations. - 11.
-Detailed blast records shall be maintained in accordance with current industry best practices.
+9. Orientation of the aggregate extraction operation shall be designed and maintained so that the direction of the overpressure propagation will be away from structures as much as possible.

+10. Blast designs shall be continually reviewed with respect to fragmentation, ground vibration and overpressure.
+Blast designs shall be modified as required to maintain compliance with current applicable guidelines and regulations.